12Bet

-12Bet (stylised as 12BET and also known as 壹贰博) is an online gambling brand that provides sports betting and casino products and services in multiple languages across Europe and Asia Pacific.
+12Bet (stylised as 12BET and also known as 壹贰博) is an online gambling brand that provides sports betting and casino products and services in multiple languages across Europe and the Asia-Pacific.

 History

 Pexcellent Services Ltd B.V. operates an online sports betting, e-casino, and gambling website under the brand name 12Bet.
 It is regulated and licensed in Curaçao to conduct remote betting and gambling business.

 Sponsorship

 12BET started in 2007 and since then, they have a history of sponsoring sports events and football clubs as follows: